Buyer Considerations & Disclosures

 Commitment to Transparency

-I believe in being as open and transparent as possible with this project.
-With each rescue instrument, I will do everything in my power to answer all questions and provide the buyer with a detailed account of everything I know about the instrument, including: what I know about its history, how it came to be a rescue, any issues it may have had and how they have been addressed, and contact information for the luthier who worked on the instrument for future follow-up services.
+I’m committed to being as open and transparent as possible with this project.
+For each rescue instrument, I will answer questions thoroughly and share a clear account of everything I know about it: its history, how it came to be a rescue, any issues it had and how they were addressed, and the contact information for the luthier who worked on it for any future service needs.

-Naturally, there are trade-offs involved with acquiring a rescue instrument vs. buying one from an established violin shop, and it is important to me that these trade-offs are fully disclosed, considered, and understood.
+Naturally, acquiring a rescue instrument involves trade-offs compared to purchasing from an established violin shop.
+It’s important to me that these trade-offs are clearly disclosed, carefully considered, and fully understood.

 The Goal of String Instrument Rescue

-My goal here is narrow and specific: to save excellent instruments that may otherwise not make it to market and get them into the hands of deserving players at the lowest possible price.
+My goal here is simple: to save excellent instruments that may otherwise not make it to market and get them into the hands of deserving players at the lowest possible price.
 In a word, to expand access.

 Trade-Offs vs. Full-Service Shops